ChrisOspina/precommittest/README.md

 -   id: black
 ```

-What the configuration details entail is that it is fetching the scripts from the repositories being called
+What these configuration details entail is that it is fetching the scripts from the repositories being called
 to check proper yaml syntax, find the end of the file and check for whitespaces.
-The second repository checks
+The second repository serves as the
-proper python syntax and formatting.
+auto-formatter.

 ### 3. Install the git hook scripts
 Run the ```pre-commit install``` command to set up the git hook scripts on your repository.

-This will also allow ```pre-commit``` to run everytime you commit changes
+This will also allow ```pre-commit``` to run everytime you commit changes.

 ##  Running pre-commit